dariosky/ansible-mybox/README.md

   Available tags:

-  _social, multimedia, design, audio, db, docker, development_
+  _social, multimedia, design, audio, db, docker, development, python, ruby_

 Ansible will take care of changes, so it is safe to run the script as many time as you like.